Can You Claim the Saver’s Credit? Eligibility, Benefits and How To Apply

 Who Qualifies for the Saver’s Credit?

-You may be eligible for the saver’s tax credit if you’re:
+You may be eligible for the saver’s tax credit if you meet all of the following requirements:

-- A legal adult: You must be at least 18 years of age.
+- A legal adult: You must be at least 18 years old.

-- Not a student: You’re considered a student if you enrolled in a school or on-farm training course at a school or local, county or state government agency on a full-time basis during any part of 5 calendar months of the tax year for which you’re claiming the credit.
+- Not a student: You can’t be a full-time student.
+You’re considered a student if you enrolled in a school or on-farm training course at a school or local, county or state government agency on a full-time basis during any part of five calendar months of the tax year for which you’re claiming the credit.
 The IRS doesn’t consider those enrolled in on-the-job training courses as students.

 - Not a dependent on someone else’s tax return: The IRS defines a dependent as someone, usually a qualifying child or relative, who relies on another person financially.